 Vidya Vox brings together influences of her Indian-American heritage to create music that is refreshingly new, unique and contemporary, seamlessly fusing together the intricacies of Indian music with elements of electronic and hip-hop for an undeniably catchy sound.
-Since launching her YouTube Channel in 2015 with mashups of Western pop hits and music from her native India, Vidya has amassed over 350 million views and over 3 million subscribers, changing the course of her life in ways she never thought possible.
+Since launching her YouTube Channel in 2015 with mashups of Western pop hits and music from her native India, Vidya has amassed over half a billion and over 5.4 million subscribers, changing the course of her life in ways she never thought possible.

 Vidya’s initial direction was medicine, not music.
 But it was while she was on a pre-med track obtaining her Psychology degree from George Washington University that she indulged in her passion for music, and began posting YouTube videos.
 Upon graduation, Vidya took the leap and decided pursue a music career fulltime.